Modern Slavery Statement

 In order to ensure that workers in our business, and suppliers to our business, have an effective understanding of the risks of modern slavery and human trafficking, we have introduced an anti-slavery and human trafficking policy.
 The policy has been communicated throughout the business through a formal cascade, and we include it in our induction programme for new starters.
 We have also identified individuals in the business who may have additional specific training needs in relation to modern slavery.

-Throughout the financial year 2018-2019, we intend to implement the following actions as a business in order to ensure continued improvement in our ability to minimise the risk of modern slavery and human trafficking:
+Throughout the financial year 2018-2019, we implemented the following actions as a business in order to ensure continued improvement in our ability to minimise the risk of modern slavery and human trafficking:

 – Further dialogue with our highest risk suppliers in order to better map the supply chain

-– Capturing of any relevant supplier-related milestones and timescales associated with modern slavery risk minimisation
+– Continued capturing and monitoring of any relevant supplier-related milestones and timescales associated with modern slavery risk minimisation

-This statement was approved by Funeral Partners Ltd’s board on 26th February 2019.
+This statement was approved by Funeral Partners Ltd’s Board on 24th March 2020.

 Signature: Sam Kershaw